September 20, 2018, by Carla

 By Beth Leslie, content writer for Inspiring Interns; a recruitment agency matching graduates with internship opportunities

 After the blood, sweat and tears you’ve poured into your degree, hunting for your first graduate job should be exciting.
-However, if you’re graduating this year, you might be thinking “I’m not sure it is.”
+However, if you’ve just graduated this year, you might be thinking “I’m not sure it is.”
 Fear not, lots of graduates feel daunted, overwhelmed, or just a bit confused about what to do first.

 Assessing your skill set is a great place to begin.

-However, you start your search and find yourself confronted with companies demanding skills and experience that your stint as a Sainsbury’s check-out assistant doesn’t seem to qualify you for.
+However you start your search, you might find yourself confronted with companies demanding skills and experience that your stint as a Sainsbury’s check-out assistant doesn’t seem to qualify you for.

 The good news is that most employers don’t actually expect you to have industry-specific experience.
 Instead, they’re looking for transferable skills and abilities.
-And with a little bit of know-how, you can create a killer CV that makes even that seemingly irrelevant part-time job appear relevant:
+With a little bit of know-how, you can create a killer CV that makes even that seemingly irrelevant part-time job appear relevant:

 1. Your degree counts for a lot